hootanht/PersianDate/README.md

 ## CI Pipeline

 The CI pipeline is defined in `.github/workflows/ci.yml` and uses `macos-latest` as the VM image.
 It restores NuGet packages, builds the solution, and runs tests.
-The pipeline installs .NET versions 5.0.x, 6.0.x, 7.0.x, and 8.0.x to ensure compatibility with all targeted frameworks.
+The pipeline installs .NET version 8.0.x to ensure compatibility with all targeted frameworks.

 ## CD Pipeline

 The CD pipeline is defined in `.github/workflows/cd.yml` and uses `macos-latest` as the VM image.
 It restores NuGet packages, builds the solution, runs tests, and publishes the NuGet package.
-The pipeline installs .NET versions 5.0.x, 6.0.x, 7.0.x, and 8.0.x to ensure compatibility with all targeted frameworks.
+The pipeline installs .NET version 8.0.x to ensure compatibility with all targeted frameworks.

 ## Developer [![Twitter Follow](https://img.shields.io/twitter/follow/hootanht?style=social)](https://twitter.com/hootanht)